mfries8/Andvari/README.md

 Andvari is operated via a central command-line interface with four distinct steps for a complete field deployment.

 ### Step 1: Prepare Training Data (`slice`)
 Before you can train the model, you need to chop your calibration flights into digestible tiles.
+The Slicer is directory-aware and will maintain your folder structure.

-1. Fly a patch seeded with 50-100 proxies and an empty native patch.
+1. Fly your calibration patches.
-2. Dump those raw images into `./data/raw_calibration_1/`.
+2. Drop the raw, un-chopped images into their respective subfolders (`positive`, `negative`, `test`) inside your training directory.
-3. Run the Slicer as a standalone tool to chop the raw images into 512x512 tiles:
+3. Run the Slicer on the root directory.
+It will automatically recreate your subfolders inside a new `sliced` directory and dump the tiles appropriately:

-    python main.py slice --input ./data/raw_calibration_1/ --output ./data/field_1_training/raw_tiles/
+    python main.py slice --input ./data/field_1_training/ --output ./data/field_1_training/sliced/

-4. Open `raw_tiles/`.
-Manually drag any tile containing a painted rock into `positive/`, and a large sample of empty dirt tiles into `negative/`.
+*(Pro-Tip: If you want the code to automatically filter out empty dirt from a folder of mixed images, append the `--triage` flag to the command.
+It will create a `suspects/` folder for rapid human review).*

 ### Step 2: Field Fine-Tuning (`train`)
-Fine-tune your lab weights to the local terrain using the data you just sorted:
+Fine-tune your lab weights to the local terrain using the newly sliced data:

-    python main.py train --dataset ./data/field_1_training/ --base_weights ./models/base.pth --output_weights ./models/field_1_tuned.pth --epochs 15
+    python main.py train --dataset ./data/field_1_training/sliced/ --base_weights ./models/base.pth --output_weights ./models/field_1_tuned.pth --epochs 15

 ### Step 3: The Main Search (`pipeline`)
 Once you have flown the massive grid search over the target fall ellipse, dump the raw SD card images into your `raw_flight_1` directory and unleash the swarm: